 The Berkshire is built on a Freightliner® XCR Raised-Rail Chassis and boasts a 360-HP Cummins® ISB turbo diesel engine.

-Underneath this best class A RV, a four-point, fully-automatic hydraulic leveling system makes it a breeze to set your rig up when you roll into a new campground.
+Underneath this best class A motorhome, a four-point, fully-automatic hydraulic leveling system makes it a breeze to set your rig up when you roll into a new campground.

 And, for comparison’s sake, this rig is set up with a 103-gallon fresh water tank, a 66-gallon grey water tank, and a 42-gallon black water tank.

-For climate control, two A/C units (one in the front and the other in the rear) help you keep things cool while a 35,000 BTU furnace and an electric fireplace will help you stay warm in the cooler months.
+For climate control in this best Class A RV for full time living, two A/C units (one in the front and the other in the rear) help you keep things cool while a 35,000 BTU furnace and an electric fireplace will help you stay warm in the cooler months.